Elder Law: Medicaid Planning

 Long-term care costs in Iowa are astoundingly high — and they keep growing higher.
 Paying for assisted living arrangements and skilled care nursing homes for an extended period of time can utterly devastate a couple’s entire retirement nest egg.
 Regardless of net worth, most people are simply unprepared to absorb the costs unscathed.

 Some certainty and peace of mind can be realized for those who purchase long-term care insurance.
 But many Americans cannot afford it.
 Or worse yet, they simply cannot qualify because of a preexisting condition.

 If you are fortunate enough to have already purchased long-term care insurance, or are in a position to purchase it now, make sure you fully understand what’s covered and what’s not.
 Know your deductible, and understand the “daily benefit” limits and length of coverage.

-The other option to pay for care is Medicaid."
-Medicaid is a joint federal-state program, providing assistance to seniors below certain asset limitations and income limitations.
+The other option to pay for care is Medicaid.
+Medicaid is a joint federal-state program, providing assistance to seniors below certain asset and income limitations.
 These eligibility requirements are often complex to understand and increasingly restrictive (particularly after the enactment of the Deficit Reduction Act of 2005).
-Multiple rules covering look-back periods, transfer penalties, and characterizations of assets as "available," "unavailable" and "exempt" must be analyzed and planned around.
+Multiple rules covering look-back periods, transfer penalties, and characterizations of assets as “available resources” or “exempt resources” must be analyzed and planned around.